Session Management

 The home page

-After logging in, the Workbench home page that consists of three sections (panes) for session management displays:
+After logging in, the Posit Workbench home page contains two sections (tabs) for project, session, and job management:

 To help track your running sessions, the home page allows users to: